smwesten-usgs/swb2/doc_src/pages/index.md

 7. Example header data from a Soil-Water-Balance (SWB) version 2.0 output netCDF file.

-More details about making use of netCDF files are given in the “Gridded Datasets” section of this appendix.
+More details about making use of netCDF files are given in the "Gridded Datasets" section of this appendix.

 ### Log Files